sajid-dsi/spring-component-framework/README.md

 ### 3.3 Service Component

-One component can't be an application like one tree can't be a forest, we need several components work together, and we need they are separated in some way also.
+One component can't be an application like one tree can't be a forest, we need several components work together, and we want they are separated in some way also to reduce system complexity.

 So I make those rules: